NickKelly1/about/src/pages/projects/ci-portal-frontend.md

 role:
   - Frontend developer
-  - Joined the frontend team half-way into the project
+  - Joined part-way through the project
+  - Worked with other developers to architect and develop the solution
+  - Provided domain knowledge on TypeScript and React

 tags:
   - JavaScript